Cyclone1070/docsreader/src/tailwind/markdown/docs/hover-focus-and-other-states.md

 Style the `::before` and `::after` pseudo-elements using the `before` and `after` variants:

-Email

 ```
 <label>  <span class="text-gray-700 after:ml-0.5 after:text-red-500 after:content-['*'] ...">Email</span>  <input type="email" name="email" class="..." placeholder="you@example.com" /></label>
 ```

 When using these variants, Tailwind will automatically add `content: ''` by default so you don't have to specify it unless you want a different value:

-> When you look annoyed all the time, people think that you're busy.

 ```
 <blockquote class="text-center text-2xl font-semibold text-gray-900 italic dark:text-white">  When you look  <span class="relative inline-block before:absolute before:-inset-1 before:block before:-skew-y-3 before:bg-pink-500">    <span class="relative text-white dark:text-gray-950">annoyed</span>  </span>  all the time, people think that you're busy.</blockquote>